Danville, Washington: Demographics

+Infrastructure history

 Passenger transit and border crossing

 The community, which lies about 0.6 mi south of the boundary, was served by two railroads.

 Roads, bridges, and waterways

 After upgrades to the Midway–Curlew road were completed in 1897, work began on the Curlew–Nelson (Danville) section.

 The Kettle Falls–Eureka camp (Republic) road was also built, providing a shorter route to Nelson.
 However, the poor springtime road conditions made more circuitous freighting by river the only option.

 In 1902, residents petitioned the Ferry County commissioners to build a wagon bridge across the river to access the train station.
 In 1910, this structure was replaced by a steel bridge.
+The railway has been removed and is now a trail.